What is PCI Compliance, and why do merchants have to do it?

 How does Bankcard Brokers provide merchants with support and guidance where PCI Compliance is concerned?

-Retail merchants have the majority of their security measures, and therefor compliance, built in to their secure payment processing solution.
-When it comes time for a merchant to complete their SAQ we will reach out by way of a reminder email as well as notifications on their monthly statement to help to remind them to complete the questionnaire on time.
-In the event that we receive notice that a merchant has failed to complete their SAQ and subsequently become non compliant, we will then reach out to them by phone and urge them to become compliant.
+Retail merchants have most of their security measures, and therefor compliance, built into their secure payment processing solution.
+This means they’re already meeting the data security requirements.
+When it comes time for a merchant to complete their SAQ, we reach out by sending a reminder through email.
+In addition, we include notifications on their monthly statement to help to remind them to complete the questionnaire on time.
+If we’re notified a merchant has failed to complete their SAQ, we’ll call them directly and urge them to become compliant.

-In addition to the SAQ, eCommerce merchants will also need to make sure they are completing a vulnerability scan.
-This scan must be completed quarterly with a company that is certified by their processor as a PCI SSC Approved Scanning Vendor.
-Bankcard Brokers makes sure to assist all of our merchants with communications with the vendor and the process to make it as seamless as possible to set up their quarterly scan schedule.
+E-commerce merchants have one additional step to remain PCI Compliant.
+In addition to the SAQ, eCommerce merchants also need to make sure they complete their vulnerability scan.
+This scan must be completed quarterly by a company certified by their processor as a PCI SSC Approved Scanning Vendor.

-Merchants should view PCI Compliance as an ongoing process that will morph as technology advances and fraud adapts.
-Protecting sensitive data from fraudsters not only protects your customers, but also protects your reputation, brand and sales, as well as protecting your business from expensive lawsuits, insurance claims, and fines.
+Merchants should view PCI Compliance as an ongoing process; it’ll continue to morph as technology advances and fraud adapts.
+Protecting sensitive data from fraudsters not only protects your customers but also protects your reputation, brand, and sales.
+And protecting your business from fraud helps protect it from expensive lawsuits, insurance claims, and fines.

-In the event that you ever find that you are being charged a Non-Compliance Fee, I urge you to give us a call right away.
-Our ETA-Certified Payments Professionals can answer any questions and advise you towards steps to become compliant quickly and as painlessly as possible.
+If you ever find that you are being charged a Non-Compliance Fee, I urge you to call us right away.
+Our ETA-Certified Payments Professionals can answer any questions and advise you towards steps to become compliant as quickly and painlessly as possible.
 Likely, it is just that you haven’t filled out your questionnaire!!